ccingram94/ArmstrongEnglish/README.md

 # Armstrong English

-Armstrong English is a Next.js 13 web application providing tutoring booking and payment services to a userbase located in Mainland China.
-It is designed for use by Mainland Chinese students (eliminating services blocked by the Golden Shield Project and integrating Chinese digital wallets and social media for payments and user authentication).
+Armstrong English is a Next.js (13.5) web application offering booking and payment services tailored for users in Mainland China.
+It is designed to avoid services blocked by the Golden Shield Project and integrate Chinese digital wallets and social media for payments and user authentication.

 ## [Live Demo](https://armstrongenglish.vercel.app/)